 "The greatest reward for me is witnessing the literal transformation of a patient who enters our center hopeless, afraid, and helpless to one who is restored to a better quality of life."

-Healogics researchers partnered with Dr. Alexandra Nowakowski, a leading patient advocate and medical researcher at Florida State University’s College of Medicine, to investigate physician perceptions of wound care.
-Healogics physicians were recruited to participate in an anonymous nine-question survey focused on their experiences and perceptions of wound care and wounded patients.
-The questions focused on patient attributes that influence positive or negative wound outcomes, patient impacts on physicians’ care plan and physicians’ perspective of patient-centered wound care.
+Healogics researchers partnered with Dr. Alexandra Nowakowski, a leading patient advocate and medical researcher at Florida State University’s College of Medicine, to investigate provider perceptions of wound care.
+Healogics providers were recruited to participate in an anonymous nine-question survey focused on their experiences and perceptions of wound care and wounded patients.
+The questions focused on patient attributes that influence positive or negative wound outcomes, patient impacts on providers’ care plan and providers’ perspective of patient-centered wound care.